coapjs/coap-packet/README.md

 **CoAP-packet** is an **OPEN Open Source Project**, see the <a href="#contributing">Contributing</a> section to find out what this means.

-This has been tested only on node v0.10.
+The library is being tested on Node versions 12, 14, and 16.

 ## Installation